dotnetrdf/docs/src/latest/developer_guide/SPARQL-Optimization.md

 ## Parallel Evaluation

 The more recent releases leverage the .Net PLINQ framework to parallelize parts of the query evaluation wherever possible.
-This means queries can take full advantage of the processors available on your machine, see [[Performance|DeveloperGuide-SPARQL-Performance]] for performance data which shows just how much of an impact this can have.
+This means queries can take full advantage of the processors available on your machine, see [Performance](SPARQL-Performance.md) for performance data which shows just how much of an impact this can have.

 Currently the following operations are parallelized: